itschusa/Elemental-Shoot-Out/README.txt

 Known Bugs

-  - First time running sound results in temporary lag.
+  - First time running sound results in temporary lag while loading AudioClip object.
   - Warning message appears in interactions pane on some computers when attempting to play sound, if the following message appears, see <http://stackoverflow.com/questions/16428098/groovy-shell-warning-could-not-open-create-prefs-root-node>
 for solution....
     java.util.prefs.WindowsPreferences <init>